flynx/proxmox-utils/README.md

 curl 'https://raw.githubusercontent.com/flynx/proxmox-utils/refs/heads/master/scripts/bootstrap.sh' | sudo bash
 ```

+_It is recommended to review the script/code before starting._

 This will:
-- Install basic dependencies
+- Install basic dependencies,
-- Clone this repo
+- Clone this repo,
-- Run `make bootstrap` on the repo
+- Run `make bootstrap` on the repo.

-After the basic setup is done connect the device to the network via the
-selcted WAN port and **disconnect** the ADMIN port.

-The WAN interface exposes two IPs:
+At this point WAN interface exposes two IPs:
 - Main server (config: `$DFL_WAN_IP` / `$WAN_IP`)
   - ssh:23
   - wireguard:51820
 - Fail-safe ssh (config: `$DFL_WAN_SSH_IP` / `$WAN_SSH_IP`)
   - ssh:22

 The Proxmox administrative interface is available behind the Wireguard
 proxy or on the ADMIN port, both on https://10.0.0.254:8006.